Boosting Adversarial Transferability for Hyperspectral Image Classification Using 3D Structure-invariant Transformation and Weighted Intermediate Feature Divergence: Proposed Method

 \subsection{Overall Process}

-The pipeline of our method is illustrated in Fig. \ref{framework image}, The transferability of adversarial examples is enhanced through two key steps: random spatial-spectral block transformation and feature distancing loss.
-Before feeding the perturbed adversarial examples into the substitute model, $n$ copies are created.
+The pipeline of our method is illustrated in Fig. \ref{framework image}.
+The transferability of adversarial examples is enhanced through two key steps: 3D structure-invariant transformation and weighted feature divergence loss.
+Before inputting the adversarial examples into the substitute model, $n$ copies will be generated.
 These $n$ copies are randomly divided along both the spatial and spectral dimensions.
-Subsequently, each block will randomly apply a data augmentation method to generate a set of augmented transformed images, which will serve as input for the alternative model.
-To guide perturbation updates, we integrate intermediate feature distance information between the original and adversarial examples with output layer classification loss to formulate the total loss.
-Specifically, we first enlarge the original features of the original examples and compute the variance of each channel.
-The variances of the channels are used to calculate channel weights, which are then incorporated into the weighted Chi-squared distance between the original and adversarial features.
-The auxiliary classification loss is combined with the feature distancing loss as the total loss function.
+Subsequently, each block in the copy will be randomly applied with a data transformation operation to generate a set of enhanced transformed images, which will serve as input for the substitute model.
+Then, we calculate the weighted feature divergence loss $L_F$ between the original example and the adversarial example, which is combined with the cross-entropy classification loss to form the total loss function.
 Because the transformed images may differ significantly from the original ones, the calculation of gradients could introduce instability.
-To address this, we compute the average gradient across multiple transformed images.
-In this way, during the iterative optimization process, the perturbation will be updated in the direction of maximizing the feature distance and the prediction distance between the original and adversarial examples, thereby enhancing transferability.
-The details are introduced below.
-Algorithm \ref{adversarial_algorithm} outlines the perturbation generation process integrated with the baseline method MI-FGSM \cite{27}.
+To solve this problem, we calculate the average gradient according to the average loss of multiple transformed images.
+Algorithm \ref{adversarial_algorithm} outlines the perturbation generation process integrated with the baseline method MI-FGSM \cite{27}, where $Clip_{x,\varepsilon}$ means to crop the adversarial examples in [$x - \varepsilon, x + \varepsilon$].
+The details of the two key steps are introduced below.